NwolisaVincent/Responsive-Pricing-Table/README.md

 # Responsive-Pricing-Table
-A lovely and responsive design of a pricing written with HTML and CSS
+A lovely and responsive design of a pricing table written with HTML and CSS